Chapel Hill North Carolina LSAT Prep Courses

 - Access to over 1300 previously released LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world

-- Ten full-length diagnostic exams and access to comprehensive score reports for each
+- Ten full-length LSATs and access to comprehensive score analyses for each

-Do I have to complete my payments before attending the first Chapel Hill TestMasters LSAT class?
+Do my payments have to be completed by the first Chapel Hill TestMasters LSAT class meeting?

 What is the LSAT?

 The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
 All American Bar Association-approved law schools, most Canadian law schools, and many other law schools require applicants to take the LSAT as part of their admission process.
 It provides a standard measure of acquired reading and critical reasoning skills that law schools can use as one of several factors in assessing applicants.

 How long should I wait before taking the LSAT?